zhengrenzhe/vscode-Nyan-Cat/README.md

 Put Nyan Cat in your VSCode!

-Because of the api restrict, Nyan Cat now only show up in your vscode status bar, but more will be done in the future.
+Because of the API restrict, Nyan Cat now only show up in your VSCode status bar, but more will be done in the future.

 <p align="center">
     <img src="https://raw.githubusercontent.com/zhengrenzhe/vscode-Nyan-Cat/master/src/imgs/r.gif" alt="VSCode"/>